nikcleju/IT_Course/Lectures/03_SourceCoding.md

     * There can't be a shorter codeword **c'**, since it would be prefix to **c**
     * There can't be a longer codeword **c''**, since **c** would be prefix to it
 * Remove first codeword from sequence
-* By the same argument, there is exactly one codeword matching the new beginning
-    * and so on ...
+* By the same argument, there is exactly one codeword matching the new beginning, and so on ...

 ### Graph-based decoding of instantaneous codes